-• Stop wisdom teeth pain at once.
-Book a wisdom teeth removal dentist with Authority Dental.
+Stop wisdom teeth pain at once.
+Book an affordable dentist with Authority Dental.
 Same-day appointments available.
 We accept walk-ins.

 Does the growth of your wisdom tooth cause you a lot of pain?
 Here's everything you need to know.